Fred Talbot: Media career

+Talbot began working for Granada Television in 1982, with The Final Frontier, an educational science series networked on ITV as part of their children's programming strand.
 In 1984, he began presenting for the regional news programme Granada Reports in North West England.
-Granada Television later commissioned Talbot to appear in a general educational science programme for children called The Final Frontier.
 He continued as a regular reporter for Granada Reports and became a weatherman for the ITV's This Morning in October 1988.

 Until production of This Morning was moved from the Albert Dock, Liverpool, to London, Talbot presented weather reports from a large floating map of the UK and Ireland in the dock.
 He was required to jump across a gap to go back and forth between Britain and the island of Ireland.
 Crowds often gathered to watch his leap.
 On one occasion in 2004, a diver swam near the map to distract Talbot and on another a streaker swam naked up to the map and jumped on.

 Talbot also presented several regional feature series for ITV Granada, including Locks and Quays and Wainwright Country before returning to weather presenting with Granada Reports in February 2009.
 He also contributed to the CITV science series Prove It! and guest presented weather forecasts for the ITV Breakfast programme Daybreak.